kajo-kurisu/D_VINS/README.md

-# This project bases on VINS-FUSION.
-I merge some methods in the field of feature extraction 、local feature matching and visual place recognition into VINS-FUSION for loop-closure.
-The README will be update soon!
+# This project is based on VINS-FUSION.
+I've merged some methods in the field of feature extraction 、local feature matching and visual place recognition into VINS-FUSION for loop closure.
+The README will be updated soon!

 # VINS-Fusion
 ## An optimization-based multi-sensor state estimator